graphql-aspnet/graphql-aspnet.github.io/docs/quick/code-examples.md

 #### ✅ Notes on Authorization

 -   Your controller actions have full access to the same `ClaimsPrincipal` that you get with `this.User` on an web api controller.
 In fact, its the same object reference.
 -   Out of the box, the library performs authorization on a "per field" basis.
 This includes POCO object properties!
-If you have a piece of sensitive data attached to a property, say Birthday, on your Person model, then implement your own `IAuthorizeData` attribute and apply it to the property.
+If you have a piece of sensitive data attached to a property, say Birthday, on your Person model, you can apply a policy or role to it.
 Unauthorized user's won't be able to query for that field, even if they can access the controller that produced the object its attached or every other field on the object.
+    - _Note: You'll have to implement .NET's_ `IAuthorizeData` _interface on your own custom attribute, the_ `[Authorize]` _attribute provided by .NET does not allow targeting of properties._
 -   GraphQL obeys layered authorization requirements as well.
 Place an authorization attribute at the controller level and it'll be checked before any method level requirements.

 ## Mutations & Model State